AxdeKlerk/SLP/DEBUGGING.md

 **Lesson Learned:** When displaying model data in templates, always consider whether the referenced field can be blank.
 If the model has a meaningful `__str__()` method, using `{{ object }}` is a safer and cleaner approach than referencing a nullable field directly.

+### Logic Error

+**Bug:** Delivery and booking fee charges were not being carried over to the order summary page after checkout.
+The basket correctly displayed both charges, but the checkout total remained unchanged, only reflecting raw item prices.

+**Fix:** Rewrote the `basket_checkout` view to mirror the fee logic used in the basket.
+Added `Decimal`-based calculations for both booking and delivery fees inside the order creation loop:
+    subtotal += line_total + (booking_fee * item.quantity) + delivery_fee
+This ensured both charges were included in `order.subtotal` and `order.total` before saving.

+**Lesson Learned:** When performing multi-step calculations across views, always duplicate or abstract shared logic (e.g. into a helper function) so updates remain consistent.
+The basket and checkout must use identical fee logic to avoid mismatched totals.

+### Template Logic Error

+**Bug:** Messages confirming deleted pending orders `(“4 order(s) deleted)”)` appeared in the basket view instead of the “Orders in Progress” section.
+This caused confusion since the message was unrelated to basket actions.

+**Fix:** Tagged order deletion messages in the user view with `extra_tags="orders"` and filtered message display in templates.
+In the basket template, I excluded messages containing `"orders"` from the flash message loop.
+In the user profile template, I added a dedicated message block under “Orders in Progress” to display messages with the `"orders"` tag only.

+**Lesson Learned:** When using *Django*’s messages framework across multiple views, tagging messages is essential for controlling where they appear.
+Filtering messages by tags keeps unrelated alerts confined to the correct page context.